Adscore/php-common/README.md

 $signature = $_GET['signature']; /* for example */
 $userAgent = $_SERVER['HTTP_USER_AGENT'] ?? '';
 /*  You might want to use X-Forwarded-For or other IP-forwarding headers coming from for example load
-    balancing services, but make sure you trust them and they are not vulnerable to end-user modification! */
+    balancing services, but make sure you trust them and they are not vulnerable to user modification! */
 $ipAddresses = [ $_SERVER['REMOTE_ADDR'] ];

 try {